 DDR5 RAM is coming, and GeIL is leading the way with Polaris RGB gaming memory

 When you are a PC builder, there are peaks and valleys when it comes to excitement about components.
 What I mean by this is, sometimes you are building machines with cutting edge parts as an early adopter, while other times you are using ho-hum components that have been around a while.
-For instance, in modern times, traditional desktop memory has changed from DDR2 to DDR3, and then most recently, we landed at DDR4.
-We have been using DDR4 for like seven years now... boring!
+For instance, we have been using DDR4 memory for about seven years now... boring!

 On the horizon, thankfully, is the DDR5 revolution.
 After dealing with DDR4 for so many years now, we will soon see PCs with DDR5 memory inside.
 One of the companies leading this industry shift is GeIL.
 Today, that manufacturer announces its upcoming Polaris RGB DDR5 RAM with speeds up to 7200MHz!